OmooLab/Omoospace/docs/omoospace.md

 For example, using Blender's geometry node for procedural modeling.
 The source file of blender should be placed in `SourceFiles`.
 However, in order to load the procedural model in Unity, it is necessary to export as a general format, such as .fbx, and the exported file should be placed in `Contents`.

 #### Subdirectories by process name (optional)

+When project grows, you may need to seprate large mount of source files into directories.
+Besides subspace directory, we recommend set subdirectories by process name.

 Some optional process name: